Sindangan: Sindangan River Boardwalk Esplanade

-Motor and Appliance Dealers

-Banking institutions

-There are 42 financial institutions as of 2015.
+Healthcare

+Sindangan is being served by the Sindangan District Hospital, a community hospital located in Barangay Poblacion.

 Education

-Education is widely distributed in Sindangan.
+Educational institutions are widely distributed in Sindangan.

-Sindangan has two college institutions, both religious, the St. Joseph College of Sindangan Incorporated (SJCSI) and the Philippine Advent College (PAC).
+The town has two college institutions, both religious, the St. Joseph College of Sindangan Incorporated (SJCSI) and the Philippine Advent College (PAC).
 Both offer courses in education, liberal arts, and computer sciences.
 PAC consistently produces nurses passing the board.

 The town has fifty-seven (57) elementary schools, ten (10) secondary schools.
 Five are situated in the outlying barangays and four (4) in the urban barangays.

 A TESDA training center in Barangay Goleo offers technical courses and training to qualified students.

-In 2021, an extension campus of the Mindanao State University was formally opened in Sindangan.
+In 2021, an extension campus of the Mindanao State University is formally opened in Sindangan.